gwulfs/WebProgramming/notes/outlines.md

         toUpdate.insertBefore(newElem, toUpdate.childNodes[0]);`
 * Even more powerful idea: update the HTML with data from a web server

-#February 26, 2015: First-Class Functions
+#Tuesday, October 13th: First-Class Functions
 * Last class: the Document Object Model (DOM).
 What does the DOM structure look like?
 * Recall Tufts FML
 * Lab 5 requires the use of the DOM.
 It also requires knowledge of another incredibly powerful concept.
 Yennie's question on Piazza...